cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 - Edit your Steam shortcut to add the Environment Variables set by WiVRn.
   - On KDE, you can right-click the Application Launcher > Edit Applications > Steam and add them to the appropriate box.
   - This should add the WiVRn Env Vars to every Steam game so you don't have to manually edit the launch options every time you install a new game.
-  - If you're using OBS's OBS_VKCapture plugin, you may also add `OBS_VKCAPTURE=1` here.
+  - Doing this next bit seems to break VRChat and Resonite, but if you're using OBS's OBS_VKCapture plugin, you may also add `OBS_VKCAPTURE=1` here.
-    - Note that you will still need to add the `obs-gamecapture %command%` Launch Option for games that do not use Vulkan.
+    - Note that you will still need to add the `obs-gamecapture %command%` Launch Option for games that do not use Vulkan, so it may be worth just adding the launch option to everything manually.
 - Re-open Steam.

 ### ALCOM ([vrc-get-gui](https://github.com/vrc-get/vrc-get/blob/master/vrc-get-gui/README.md))